trurob/WinStatObservationalSim/README.md

 Computes the true causal win ratio via Monte Carlo approximation by generating a large superpopulation and calculating the empirical population-level win ratio.
 As the superpopulation size increases, this converges to the analytical truth.

-### `get_true_WR()`

-Given pre-split treatment and control dataframes, performs all-against-all pairwise comparisons to compute the population win ratio.
-Uses an efficient counting approach to avoid explicit enumeration of all pairs.

 ## Mathematical Details

 ### Data Model